 Jessica: It’s not usually considered a popular tourist attraction, we’re talking about the dentist’s office.
 A Santa Fe resident has made a business out of it, arranging trips for people to see a dentist.
 News 13’s Lysee Mitri shows you how it works.

-Lysee: Jessica, Beyond Borders is a concierge service taking Americans to Mexico for dental care, affordable dental care.
+Lysee: Jessica, Beyond Borders Dental is a dental referral service for quality, low-cost dental care in Mexico.
 Even the founder admits the idea isn’t for everyone but it is an alternative he thinks people should know about.
 The blinding lights and that cringe-worthy sound.
-We’ve arrived at the dentist’s office, the main attraction on a trip with Santa Fe-based startup, Beyond Borders Dental.

 Ralph: We felt like dental tourism was something that we wanted to be a part of.